Spnetic-5/Trooper-k/README.md

 [Download file](https://github.com/Git-Saurabh5/Team-Kerbecks-and-PS/raw/master/ObstacleAvoidance%20andNavigation.ttt) OR open file ObstacleAvoidanceandNavigation.ttt from cloned repository

 [Check out the YouTube video for a demo of all these results](https://youtu.be/kudX5SUs7Vo)
+## Troubleshooting:

+      Sometimes while running the simulation, you may not get the desired result.
+In such cases, please try stopping and running the simulation once again.
+If the issue is not solved yet, then try closing the software and restart it.
 ## Contributors
 •[Sanika Gadge](https://github.com/SanikaGadge)